New Greece Golden Visa vs. Portugal Golden Visa: Full Guide Comparison

 The processing time for the Portuguese Golden Visa is generally 9-12 months, reflecting a more thorough administrative procedure.

-The Greek Golden Visa typically has a processing time of 2-3 months, making it one of the faster options in Europe.
+The Greek Golden Visa typically has a processing time of 6-10 months.

 Government Costs